dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_6.md

 * Come up with a solution to the problem or take an existing solutions.
   Model this solution in Spin and try to check that it satisfies the expected properties.
   For this exercise just look at safety properties, you can ignore fairness/liveness properties.

+  Spin may not have the appropriate synchronization primitives (for instance barriers).
+  Therefore, you may need to model both the program and the synchronization primitives used.